Edgemoor

 Southside neighborhoods proposing they form a joint inter-neighborhood

 delegation to address issues surrounding Chuckanut ridge.
-This would create a formal,
+This would create a formal, neighborhood-sponsored

-neighborhood-sponsored delegation to meet with elected and appointed city
+delegation to meet with elected and appointed city officials, as well as the

-differs from the CSN in that it would focus solely on Chuckanut Ridge and
+it would focus solely on Chuckanut Ridge and differs from RD in that it would

-neighborhoods.
-Brad asked for a show of
+be officially sponsored by the five Southside neighborhoods.
+Brad asked for a show of hands to endorse

-thoughts on forming this delegation.
-Although
+forming this delegation.
+Although it met

-review matters before a vote.
+matters before a vote.

 Closing